famiu/feline.nvim/README.md

 local properties = require('feline.presets')[preset_name].properties
 ```

-After that, you can just modify those values and call [the setup function](#the-setup-function) as you normally would.
+After that, you can just modify those values and call [the setup function](#the-setup-function) with the preset as you normally would.

 ## Providers
 ### Default providers